al-ce/tardis.nvim/README.rst

             position = 'NE',            -- position of info relative to window x_off = 2,                  -- offset of row
             y_off = 2,                  -- offset or column
-        },
+            split = false,              -- open info in a split instead of float },
     }